taomasgonzalez/GNNCellClassification/README.md

 - `preprocess`: Constructs spatial graphs and adjacency matrices.
 - `featurize`: Extracts and saves node/edge features and labels.
 - `train`: Trains the GNN and logs metrics/artifacts.
+- `test`: Tests the GNN and logs metrics/artifacts.

 ---